almugabo/SecondarySchool/IB/MYP4/Physics/UNIT_02_Motion/notes.md

 • So, we have two values: the *magnitude and the direction*.
 This type of values is called a **vector**.

 ---

+## 3. Speed and Velocity

+#### Speed
+- Speed is a measeure of how fast you are going
+- When we talk about speed we specify which distance something is traveling in a given amount of time.
+- For example , imagine a cheetah chasing a gazelle.
+We can say that cheetah runs 100 meters in 4 seconds.

+$Speed = \frac{Distance}{Time}$

+in this case

+$\text{Speed of the cheetah}= \frac{Distance}{Time} = \frac{100 m}{4 seconds} = 25 meters per second (m/s)$

+#### Velocity
+As we have distance and displacement, we also have Speed and Velocity

+**Velocity: Speed with a Direction**

+The Airplane's Flight: Now, consider an airplane flying.
+Let's say it's traveling at 600 kilometers per hour (km/h).

+"Is this enough information to fully describe the airplane's motion?"

+-  knowing only the speed isn't enough.
+-  We also need to know the direction.
+Is it flying north, south, east, or west?

+- Speed is a scalar quantity – it only has magnitude (25 m/s in this case) and no direction.
+- Velocity is a vector quantity – it has both magnitude (600 km/h) and direction (east).

+$Velocity = \frac{Displacement}{Time}$

+## 4. Acceleration

+## 5. Time Distance Graph